dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

 ***

 #### Types
 1. **Descriptive statistics** are used to summarize and describe the characteristics of a dataset.
+(Measure of Central Tendency, Measure of Variability)
    - regression analysis,
 2. **Inferential statistics** are used to draw conclusions about a population based on a sample of data.
 Techniques like hypothesis testing and confidence intervals are examples of inferential statistics.